 - Stand up straight.
 Cross your right foot over your left and keep your legs slightly bent.

-- Lean your upper body to the left to feel the stretch down the outside of your right hip and along your thigh.
+- Lean your upper body to the right to feel the stretch down the outside of your right hip and along your thigh.
 Swap legs and repeat.

 - Take a large step forwards with your right foot.
 Keep your feet pointing forwards.